t-c-l-o-u-d/blog/_posts/2025-03-02-my-base-devcontainers.md

 categories: devcontainers
 ---

----
-layout: post
-title: Development Container Base Images
-date: 2025-03-02
-categories: development
----

-Today I want to introduce one of my [repositories](https://blog.varmack.com/repositories) regarding Development Containers.
+Today I want to introduce one of my [repositories](https://github.com/t-c-l-o-u-d/devcontainer-base-images) regarding Development Containers.
 Without further ado, let's dive in.

 ### What Are Development Containers?